MinetestForFun/server-minetestforfun/mods/nether/README.md

 TODO:
 — find a way to get the perlin noise inside [-1; 1] or use another noise
+— add something containing items to that buildings